Review by Annabel

 After disposing of the corpse, Stewart goes to his apartment to plan his next move.
 There, he is also reunited with his Icelandic Girl Friday, Elin.
 Things start to go wrong as soon as he sets foot outside again – a good thing the quartet who jump him don’t get the real package which is taped under Elin and Stewart’s Landrover.

-But, it means that Stewart and Elin – being a spirited outdoorsy Icelander she’s not going to stay behind – are running for their lives, trying lives in a game of bluff, double-bluff and triple bluff.
+But, it means that Stewart and Elin – being a spirited outdoorsy Icelander she’s not going to stay behind – are running for their lives in a game of bluff, double-bluff and triple bluff.
 It appears they can’t trust anyone, and the body count is mounting.
 They go off into the wild volcanic countryside:

 God has not yet finished making Iceland.